-To make the lime bavarois I put 750ml whole milk, 250g granulated sugar, 1/2 tsp salt, the seeds from 1 vanilla pod and the zest of 2 limes into a pan.
+To make the lime bavarois I put whole milk, granulated sugar, salt, vanilla pod seeds and the lime zest into a pan.
 I heated it up to a simmer and until all of the sugar dissolved.

-In a separate bowl I mixed up the yolks of 10 eggs.
+In a separate bowl I mixed up the egg yolks.
 I poured the milk into the egg yolks slowly, stirring constantly.
 I poured the mixture back into the pan and heated it for about 5 minutes until it thickened up.
-I poured it through a sieve to remove the zest, then added 8 pre-soaked leaves of gelatin and the juice of 2 and a half limes.
+I poured it through a sieve to remove the zest, then added pre-soaked leaves of gelatin and lime juice.
 I stirred it until all the gelatin was dissolved, then popped it in the fridge for 30 minutes to cool.

-Once the custard was cool I whipped up 460ml double cream with my Kenwood kMix Hand Mixer and mixed it into the custard.
+Once the custard was cool I whipped up double cream with my Kenwood kMix Hand Mixer and mixed it into the custard.

 I poured it into the ladyfinger case and put it in the fridge to set.
 I left it in there overnight, but it set within about 2 hours.

 The next day I made some jelly using half a pack of Hartleys raspberry jelly.
-I added 2 tsp of Chambord to the mixture.
+I added Chambord to the mixture.
 I poured it on top, but I did have some problems with leakage.
 I decided not to fill it too much as it was leaking.

 For the decoration I whipped up some cream, and I piped it using a star nozzle around the inside edge of the Russe, and around the outside at the bottom (this handily hid the leakage evidence!)